Endangered species: Endangered Species Act

 Currently, 1,556 endangered species are under protection by government law.
 This approximation, however, does not take into consideration the species threatened with endangerment that are not included under the protection of laws like the Endangered Species Act.
 According to NatureServe's global conservation status, approximately thirteen percent of vertebrates (excluding marine fish), seventeen percent of vascular plants, and six to eighteen percent of fungi are considered imperiled.
 Thus, in total, between seven and eighteen percent of the United States' known animals, fungi and plants are near extinction.
 This total is substantially more than the number of species protected in the United States under the Endangered Species Act.

-Ever since mankind began hunting to preserve itself, over-hunting and fishing have been a large and dangerous problem.
-Of all the species who became extinct due to interference from mankind, the dodo, passenger pigeon, great auk, Tasmanian tiger and Steller's sea cow are some of the more well known examples; with the bald eagle, grizzly bear, American bison, Eastern timber wolf and sea turtle having been poached to near-extinction.
+Ever since humankind began hunting to preserve itself, over-hunting and fishing have been a large and dangerous problem.
+Of all the species who became extinct due to interference from humankind, the dodo, passenger pigeon, great auk, Tasmanian tiger and Steller's sea cow are some of the more well known examples; with the bald eagle, grizzly bear, American bison, Eastern timber wolf and sea turtle having been poached to near-extinction.
 Many began as food sources seen as necessary for survival but became the target of sport.
 However, due to major efforts to prevent extinction, the bald eagle, or Haliaeetus leucocephalus is now under the category of Least Concern on the red list.

 A present-day example of the over-hunting of a species can be seen in the oceans as populations of certain whales have been greatly reduced.
 Large whales like the blue whale, bowhead whale, finback whale, gray whale, sperm whale, and humpback whale are some of the eight whales which are currently still included on the Endangered Species List.
 Actions have been taken to attempt a reduction in whaling and increase population sizes.
 The actions include prohibiting all whaling in United States waters, the formation of the CITES treaty which protects all whales, along with the formation of the International Whaling Commission (IWC).
 But even though all of these movements have been put in place, countries such as Japan continue to hunt and harvest whales under the claim of "scientific purposes".
 Over-hunting, climatic change and habitat loss leads in landing species in endangered species list.
 It could mean that extinction rates could increase to a large extent in the future.

 In Canada

 Endangered species are addressed through Canada's Species at Risk Act.
 A species is deemed threatened or endangered when it is on the verge of extinction or extirpation.
 Once a species is deemed threatened or endangered, the Act requires that a recovery plan to be developed that indicates how to stop or reverse the species' population decline.
-As of 2021, the Committee on the Status of Endangered Wildlife In Canada (COSEWIC) has assessed 369 species as being endangered in Canada.
+As of 2024, there are 339 Canadian species classified as endangered by the IUCN Red List.